99004342-yash/mini-project-python/README.md

 # Automated excel with Python 3

+- Can be used for extracting Ps number data from an excel sheet.
+- Highly dynamic except:
+1. Your excel file must contain PS Numbers of candidate in first column.
+2. Custom excel files should be placed inside `src/` folder with name of `input.xlsx`.

+## Instructions

+#### For custom excel input

+- **For your custom input excel, follow the following steps:**
+1. Place your excel file within `src/` folder.
+2. CHange the name of your excel to `input.xlsx`.
+3. Run the program following the instructions stated below.

+##### Note
+- YOur excel file must contain PS Numbers of candidate in first column.

 ### Steps to use:

 **Make sure you are inside _`/src`_ folder before running the command**